-- Calculate how much time I will need in the morning.
+Calculate how much time you’ll need in the morning.
 For me everything is about a half hour: my yoga practice is 30 minutes, getting ready takes 30 minutes, breakfast is 30 minutes.
-If I make a little extra “me time” in the morning, add 15–30 minutes.
+If I make a little extra “me time” in the morning, I add 15–30 minutes.
 This means that I set my alarm to wake me up exactly at the time I need to; in the morning I don’t have to second guess (or do math about) whether I can snooze and still do what I wanted.

 If you’re leaving the house for work, ensure your bag is as packed as it can be and place it near the door.
 Check the weather so you have an umbrella or sunglasses handy.
 If you’re taking public transportation, make sure you have any fobs you might need; if you’re driving, put your keys there.